Rationale for the Program

 lead to expectations that people with mental illness will fail when looking for a job, living independently or building long-term

-to rent apartments to them; and supportive housing is not welcome in most neighbourhoods.
+to rent apartments to them; and supportive group homes are not welcome in most neighbourhoods.

-The negative reaction to mental illness leads to discrimination that can be as hard for people to deal with as the symptoms
+The negative reaction to mental illness leads to discrimination that can be as hard to deal with as the symptoms of the disorder

-of the disorder itself.
-For people with mental illness, stigma can be a barrier to finding a place to live, finding a job,
+itself.
+For people with mental illness, stigma can be a barrier to finding a place to live, finding a job, finding friends,

-finding friends, building a long-term relationship and connecting to the broader community -- things that everyone needs for
+building a long-term relationship and connecting to the broader community -- things that everyone needs for mental health.

-“There are definitely a lot of stereotypes out there about mental illness.
-People have ideas based on what they’ve seen inmovies,
+"There are definitely a lot of negative stereotypes out there about people with mental illness.
+People have ideas based on

 Why an awareness program?